 12. Rent wifi in your car!

-We had a car rental that had the option of purchasing wifi.
+We had a car rental from Cars Reykjavik, who had the option of purchasing wifi.
 We opted for that rather than the GPS, because with wifi, we could get GPS on our phones, and it was the same price for the GPS as it was for the wifi.
 When we got the car, they gave us this little device that would connect us to the wifi.
 We put it in our pocket and had wifi the entire trip!!
 No, we weren’t on our phones the entire time, and actually had a rule about it…but its great for when someone has a question about the Hot Spring you are hiking to in the middle of the mountains, and you need to google for some quick info.
 Gets you around with GPS, and for those of you with iPhone…free iMessages, (Android could just email or FB too).
 So since we had the wifi, and we were able to forego adding an international plan, and therefore saved money there.
 Be sure to check with you car rental company to see if they have the same device…but now I want this device here in the states, with me at all times!

 13. If you are landing at 4:30 am…

 ...get a room for that morning!
 We thought we would be fine.
 Check in was around noon, so we could just go see the city, run into some stores, rest in the car a little, no worries.
 Wrong move!
 We didn't sleep much on the plane, and with the time difference, when we landed, it was basically bedtime.
 But as we soon found out…nothing is open at that hour.
 No stores, no food, no bathrooms…nothing!
 They seem to work when the sun works, and that wasn’t very long at all.
 If we could do it all over, we would rent a room for that extra day.
 Also, on that note…things were closing pretty early too.
 Sun down, people go home…so don't expect much shopping to be happening if you aren't out shopping during the day.